IATI/IATI-Guidance/en/upgrades/nonembedded-codelist-changelog.rst

      - Add *XBT* (Bitcoin)
      - This was added via a request made by the community.
      - See `Add Bitcoin (code XBT) to currency list <http://support.iatistandard.org/entries/82460089-Add-Bitcoin-code-XBT-to-currency-list>`__ on the support forum.
+   * - 27th May 2015
+     - :doc:`Region </codelists/Currency>`
+     - Add *XDR* (International Monetary Fund (IMF) Special Drawing Right (SDR))
+     - This was added due in accordance with ISO 4217.
+     - See `Add Currency Code 'XDR' To The Currency Code List <http://support.iatistandard.org/entries/81929379-Add-Currency-Code-XDR-To-The-Currency-Code-List>`__ on the support forum.
    * - 7th October 2014
      - :doc:`Region </codelists/Region>`
      - Add *88* (Ex-Yugoslavia unspecified)